Cleartrip: History

-Partnership
+Acquisition & Partnership

 In 2017, Google announced partnership with Cleartrip for its flight search application, Google Flights.

 In May 2018, Cleartrip had extended its partnership with Klook and Musement, global activity platforms to amplify its integrated travel services in 48 European and 18 Southeast Asian countries.

 In June 2018, Cleartrip announced its partnership with Kerala Tourism Development Corporation to become an online seller of KTDC's exclusive set of activities.

 In 2019, e-commerce company Amazon forayed into the flight booking space by partnering with Cleartrip.

 In November 2019, Cleartrip entered into a partnership with PAYBACK India for a loyalty program.

 In 2021, Cleartrip expanded its partnership with Sabre as a strategy to streamline its GDS relationships and to make Sabre its GDS partner.